 Daniel Nester (Editor) is the author of Shader: 99 Notes on Car Washes, Making Out in Church, Grief, and Other Unlearnable Subjects.
 His other books include How to Be Inappropriate, God Save My Queen I and II, and The Incredible Sestina Anthology, which he edited.
 He is an associate professor of English at The College of Saint Rose in Albany, NY.

-Tori Felter (Senior Editor) is a senior at The College of Saint Rose.
+Tori Felter (2020) is a senior at The College of Saint Rose.
 She is majoring in English and always had an interest in the publishing world.
 She is looking to make it a career after graduation.
 Over the years she has written a number of short stories and poems but looks forward to the day when she can help writers, like herself, put their work out into the world.

 Taylor Casey (2018) is a writer, editor, reader, and lover of all things literary.
 She graduated from The College of Saint Rose in 2019 and is deciding what to do next.
 She currently resides in Rock Tavern, NY and is planning on going back to school for her MA in English and Library Science.